“This world is like a corridor before the World to Come.” – The Ethics of the Fathers 4:16

 Maybe it would have been better if we had not incarnated in this world.
 But we are here and we need to do whatever we can to give our life meaning and purpose.
 We need to reflect on our actions and strive for perfection.
 We need to work to become better instruments of God in the world.

 When we emphasize the glories of the body and the physical pleasures, then we become mere animals in a human form that are bound by our physical limitations.
-But when we live the life of the Spirit and express Divine virtues, then the power of the Infinite pours through us, and we can accomplish almost anything.
+But when we live the life of the Spirit and express Divine virtues, then the power of the Infinite pours through us – then we can accomplish almost anything.

 Copyright © 2013, by Yoel Glick